jajvirta/jajvirta/TDD-sleep.md

         assertTrue(person.alertness() > 4);
     }

-If the sleep phase right before waking up is {NREM_3, NREM_4}, it doesn't matter how you've slept ...
+If the sleep phase right before waking up is {NREM_3, NREM_4}, we cannot make any guarantees of the alertness of the system.
+And since the RunIfSleepPhaseRightBeforeWaking pre-processor doesn't currently exist, we cannot and need not make any checks about the early morning feelings.

-If we continue prodding the system like this, a pattern like this will emerge:
+But if we continue prodding the system at different times of the waking hours, a pattern like this will emerge:

     |
     |            -